 http://something.example.com/, but not on

 http://example.org/.
+For sites with iframes, the rule will be applied inside iframes with matching URLs.
 You can also specify multiple domains by simply separating them with commas:

 If a domain name is preceded with